lwjohnst86/analyzing-cohorts-course/chapter2.md

 xp: 100
 ```

 Now that you've learned how to create histograms, let's convert some of the Framingham dataset into the longer data format using `gather()`.
 Then, using the long data form, create histograms for multiple variables simultaneously for each followup visit.
-This will give us quick overview of the data and their distribution.
+This will give us a quick overview of the data and their distribution.
 Pay attention to how the distribution of each variable looks like.

 `@pre_exercise_code`
 ```{r}